By Rebecca Alwine, Army Spouse

-You found a house, its perfect!
+You found a house at your new duty station, its perfect!
 Then you learn it is one of the stages of foreclosure.
 Should you continue pursuing it?
 Maybe cut and run?
 Is buying a foreclosed house really worth the hassle?
 There are several types of foreclosures, each with their own sets of advantages and disadvantages.

 When the owners are more than 90 days late on payments and the lender has started the foreclosure process.
 The owner may not be ready to sell, so patience on this purchase is key.
 There is still time for the owner to pay up and keep the house.